-The National Energy Board is committed to providing information on the safety of the pipelines and facilities it regulates.
-When the NEB approves a project, the approval may require companies to meet a number of conditions.
+The Canada Energy Regulator is committed to providing information on the safety of the pipelines and facilities it regulates.
+When the CER approves a project, the approval may require companies to meet a number of conditions.

 Conditions compliance table

-The NEB has produced a table showing conditions from projects approved between 2010 and 2015.
+The CER has produced a table showing conditions from projects approved between 2010 and 2019.
 This table lists conditions by company and by specific approval number.
 It also shows the current status of each condition.
 Updates to the information will be made regularly.
-Download the condition compliance table (updated 6 May 2016) [EXCEL 434 KB]

 About Condition Compliance